JoshVEvans/Super-Resolution/README.md

 ## Examples
 ![alt text](evaluation/Combined/000000000029.jpg)
-The images from left to right are original, interpolated(Nearest Neighbor upscaling), and prediction of the neural network.
-To see a higher version, **[click](https://github.com/JoshVEvans/Super-Resolution/tree/master/evaluation/Combined) on the images**.
+From left to right: original, interpolated(Nearest Neighbor upscaling), and prediction(from neural network) To see a higher quality version, **[click](https://github.com/JoshVEvans/Super-Resolution/tree/master/evaluation/Combined) on the images**.
 In some cases the upscaled image looks even better than the original!
 ![alt text](evaluation/Combined/000000001300.jpg)

 ## Network Architecture: